Practical guidebooks for the more adventurous traveller.

 SUGGESTED ITINERARIES

-The itineraries in the box opposite and below are based on different accommodation types – camping (not including wild camping which opens your options right out), hostels/bunkhouses/camping barns, and B&Bs – with each one divided into three alternatives depending on your walking speed (relaxed, medium and fast).
+The itineraries in the boxes on these pages are based on different accommodation types – camping (not including wild camping which opens your options right out), hostels/bunkhouses/camping barns, and B&Bs – with each one divided into three alternatives depending on your walking speed (relaxed, medium and fast).
 They are only suggestions so feel free to adapt them.
 Don’t forget to add your travelling time before and after the walk.